The Widow of Saint-Pierre: Plot

 He is kept in the army barracks under the command of the Captain, who loves and trusts his childless wife known as Madame La.
 She takes an interest in the convict and begins to try to redeem him.
 Under her auspices, Néel works hard, does various good deeds and starts to win the respect of the islanders.
 The authorities are however adamant that he must die.

 A year passes before the authorities hear that an old guillotine is on its way from the island of Martinique.
 By that time Néel is a changed man, who has learned to read and has even become a father after a quick encounter with a young widow whose roof he was mending.
 To the fury of the authorities, the Captain gets a priest into the barracks to marry the pair.

 When the ship with the guillotine eventually approaches, its rudder is broken and the island's men are asked to tow it inshore in rowing boats, one being Néel.
 Seeing how powerfully he rows, Madame La fills a boat with food and tells him to escape in it to the British island of Newfoundland.
 He however returns to his cell.

 As none of the islanders will take the job of executioner, a new arrival is made to accept the task or face deportation.
 The Captain then tells the authorities that he will not order his soldiers to fire on inhabitants who obstruct the execution.
 For this disobedience, he is placed aboard a warship to be taken back to France for court-martial and Madame La joins him.

+Néel shows no resistance as he is executed with the guillotine.
 The Captain is condemned to death and shot by a firing squad.
-Back on Saint-Pierre, the old guillotine fails to work and they have to cut Néel's head off with an axe.